Scorpion pose

-Vrischikasana or Scorpion pose is an inverted asana in modern yoga as exercise that combines a forearm balance and backbend; the variant with hands rather than forearms on the floor, elbows bent, is called Ganda Bherundasana.
+Scorpion pose or Vrischikasana is an inverted asana in modern yoga as exercise that combines a forearm balance and backbend; the variant with hands rather than forearms on the floor, elbows bent, is called Ganda Bherundasana.
 Light on Yoga treats both forearm and hand balance forms as variants of this pose.
 It is a part of the headstand cycle in some yoga traditions.

 A similar pose, Pincha Mayurasana or Feathered Peacock pose, is a forearm balance with the body raised and the legs straight, giving some resemblance to a peacock's tail.
 Its preparatory pose is variously called Ardha Pincha Mayurasana or Dolphin pose.